 In 2011, a new DD project emerged between Jon Steinman, Declan O’Driscoll and Stornoway Communications.
 Deconstructing Dinner: Reconstructing our Food System was launched in 2013 as a six-episode television series with an accompanying 44 short-form webisodes.
 The series broadcast across Canada on ichannel (2013-2015) and continues to be available on the Deconstructing Dinner web site.
 In 2017, Deconstructing Dinner became available on Gaia – a streaming video-on-demand service based in the United States.

-The Deconstructing Dinner Film Festival is another popular project - an annual documentary food film festival founded in 2012 and held in Nelson, BC.
+The Deconstructing Dinner Film Festival was an annual documentary film and food festival held in Nelson, BC and surrounding communities between 2012-2017.